We are a local pickup only nursery. Please select location at checkout.

 Habitat: cool, moist, wooded foothills and mountain lowlands

 More: Like Aralia racemosa, this is a somewhat shrubby architectural perennial that dies back to the ground in winter and puts on a significant amount of growth quite quickly.
 The sycamore leaf-shaped foliage is very attractive and gives structure to a shady border creating a transition from lower perennials to the understory layer.
-It has a lot of character and plays well with our native flora as well as with those other polite tourists the Hostas.
+It has a lot of character and plays well with our native flora as well as with those other polite tourists, the Hostas.

-Nursery: Van Berkum
+Source: Van Berkum

 Image credits: Wikimedia Commons